nathanielwarner/carletonian-wordpress/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.18.1 =
+* Fix: Fixed an issue with the integration with the Complianz plugin
+* Fix: Resolved a PHP warning related to the preg_replace_callback function which was displayed under certain conditions
+* Fix: Resolved a PHP deprecation notice related to the strpos function in PHP 7.3

+= 2.18 =
+* New: The plugin code has been completely refactored to improve performance and maintainability.
+If you experience any issues with this update then please open a support ticket [here](https://wordpress.org/support/plugin/custom-facebook-feed/) so that we can address it right away.
+Thank you!
+* New: Integrations with popular GDPR cookie consent solutions added: Cookie Notice by dFactory, GDPR Cookie Consent by WebToffee, Cookiebot by Cybot A/S, Complianz by Really Simple Plugins, and Borlabs Cookie by Borlabs.
+See the GDPR setting in the following location for more information: Facebook Feed > Customize > Misc > GDPR.
+* Note: The minimum supported PHP version has been increased to PHP version 5.6.
+If you are using a lower version then a notice will be displayed with a button to revert back to the previous version.

+= 2.17.1 =
+* Tweak: Added shortcode options for the "Before Date" and "After Date" settings, so that a custom text string can be displayed before and after the Facebook post date.
+* Tweak: Minor frontend CSS improvements.
+* Tweak: Added support for improved notices on the plugin settings page.
+* Fix: Fixed an issue with the Facebook Like Box widget displaying an error if the width was set to a fractional pixel.

+= 2.17 =
+* New: Added support for Facebook oEmbeds.
+When you share a link to a Facebook post or video, WordPress automatically converts it into an embedded Facebook post for you (an "oEmbed").
+However, on October 24, 2020, WordPress is discontinuing support for Facebook oEmbeds and so any existing or new embeds will no longer work.
+Don't worry though, we have your back!
+This update adds support for Facebook oEmbeds and so, after updating, the Custom Facebook Feed plugin will automatically keep your oEmbeds working.
+It will also power any new oEmbeds you post going forward.
+* New: Install our other free social media plugins right from the Custom Facebook Feed settings menu.
+Use our Instagram, YouTube, and Twitter plugins to add even more social content to your website and help further engage your viewers and increase your followers.

 = 2.16.1 =
 * Fix: Added a workaround for a Facebook API bug which sometimes displays a button in a post with the text "No Button".
 * Fix: Added an additional check when formatting the post text for the share link to prevent potential issues.